ibm-cloud-docs/key-protect/create-standard-keys.md

 {: #create-standard-key-gui}

 [After you create an instance of the service](/docs/services/key-protect?topic=key-protect-provision), complete the following steps to create a standard key with the {{site.data.keyword.keymanagementserviceshort}} GUI.

+If you enable [dual authorization settings for your service instance](/docs/services/key-protect?topic=key-protect-manage-settings#manage-dual-auth-instance-policies), keep in mind that any keys that you add to the service require an authorization from two users to delete keys.
+{: note}

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.